EOSIO/eosio-explorer/CONTRIBUTING.md

 * Please **be civil**.
 Keep the discussion on topic and respect the opinions of others.
 See also our [Contributor Code of Conduct](#conduct).

+Additionally support request can be directed to developers@block.one.

 ### Bug Reports

 A bug is a _demonstrable problem_ that is caused by the code in the repository.
 Good bug reports are extremely helpful - thank you!